zrmartin71/HTB_Write_Ups/HTB_Ransom.md

 print(n)

 ```
 Made a little more progress.
 I got the same output as the video.
-I'm satisfied with this but I'm going to find a different approcah so I can move on.
+I'm satisfied with this but I'm going to find a different approach so I can move on.

-This video () shows how to decrypt the file in cyberchef.
+This video (https://youtu.be/VLPsY14blnA?si=EJe3rrOTWQ1COf7J) shows how to decrypt the file in cyberchef.

-First, I have to upload as a file and use SUB with the key I found from Ghidra.
+First, I have to upload it as a file and use SUB with the key I found from Ghidra.

 ![image](https://github.com/user-attachments/assets/ccc8c675-d25d-4c64-8b67-efbc8498b0c2)